-The purpose behind the 10 plagues of Egypt was to force Pharaoh to let the Israelites who were slaves in Egypt go.
+The purpose behind the 10 plagues of Egypt was to force Pharaoh to free the Israelites who were slaves in Egypt.

 God told Moses at the burning bush that he was to go unto Pharaoh and bring the children of Israel out of Egypt.
 However Pharaoh did not give Moses a positive response.
 Instead he made the children of Israel work harder.